SAWYER RANCH

 PROJECT BACKGROUND

-The setting, Nogal, New Mexico, is a sleeping village in Lincoln County, nestled in the northern foothills of the Sacramento Mountains, abutting the northern edge of the Lincoln National Forest, near the ski resort and recreation area of Ruidoso.
+Nogal, New Mexico, is a quiet village in Lincoln County, set in the northern foothills of the Sacramento Mountains along the edge of the Lincoln National Forest, near the ski resort town of Ruidoso.
 Gold was discovered here in 1879.
-Sawyer Ranch is a 1,460-acre property that surrounds the Nogal homesteads on all sides.
-Many archaeological sites found here mark the presence of important American Indian settlements and artifacts.
+Surrounding the Nogal homesteads on all sides, Sawyer Ranch spans 1,460 acres and contains numerous archaeological sites that reveal the presence of significant American Indian settlements and artifacts.

-We prepared programming, site planning, town planning, building typology, and preliminary design for a mixed-use master-planned community with equestrian amenities.
-The site is nestled in a stunning valley surrounded by gorgeous mountains and national forests and was formerly the ranch owned by the legendary Fern Sawyer, a National Cowboy & Cowgirl Hall of Fame inductee and New Mexico icon.
+We prepared programming, site planning, town planning, building typologies, and preliminary design for a mixed-use master-planned community with equestrian amenities.
+The site, a valley surrounded by mountains and national forests, was formerly the ranch of Fern Sawyer—legendary horsewoman, New Mexico icon, and National Cowboy & Cowgirl Hall of Fame inductee.

 SIEVE ANALYSIS